-“The coolest thing about this blue ombre is that it’s wearable,” she notes.
+“The coolest thing about this blue ombre on black hair is that it’s wearable,” she notes.
 “It requires maintenance because regardless of hair type or texture, it will fade.”

 To keep it this vibrant, navy blue, you would need to come in every 3 weeks for a gloss.
 Use dark towels at home and sleep on a black pillowcase if you are considering this color.